17 Intriguing App Usage Statistics That Will Blow You Away in 2022

 Every time you need to buy something, pay bills, send money, or just scroll through some pictures on Instagram, you’ll most probably use an app.

-All over the world, both men and women use the perks of apps and various features they offer.
+All over the world, both men and women use the perks of apps and the various features they offer.
 The world as we know it just wouldn’t be the same without these useful little helpers, and thankfully, there are plenty of app usage statistics to look back to when in doubt.

 Unaware that life beyond the internet exists, Nick is poking servers and control panels, playing with WordPress add-ons, and helping people get the hosting that suits them.